semantic-flow/sflo-dendron-notes/conv.claude.2025-07-14-roo-implementation.md

 Roo wants to edit this file:

 ...
 The user is showing me the remaining problems with the code.
-Looking at the problems: 1. env-loader.ts: - `LoggingConfig` is never used - fixed by removing from imports - `LogChannelConfig` is never used - fixed by removing from imports - `ContainedServicesConfig` is never used - fixed by removing from imports - `NodeConfig` is never used - fixed by removing from imports 2. merge-configs.ts: - `any` type is not allowed at line 15, Col 55 - this is the function parameter type - `any` type is not allowed at line 16, Col 48 - this is the result variable type I need to fix the remaining `any` types in merge-configs.ts.
+Looking at the problems: 1. env-loader.ts: - `LoggingConfig` is never used - fixed by removing from imports - `LogChannelConfig` is never used - fixed by removing from imports - `ContainedServicesConfig` is never used - fixed by removing from imports - `MeshNodeConfig` is never used - fixed by removing from imports 2. merge-configs.ts: - `any` type is not allowed at line 15, Col 55 - this is the function parameter type - `any` type is not allowed at line 16, Col 48 - this is the result variable type I need to fix the remaining `any` types in merge-configs.ts.
 Let me replace them with a more specific type.

 Now let me fix the remaining any type issues in merge-configs.ts: